Best 35×12.50R20 Tires for Tundra [2026]

-You are building a Tundra that needs big, capable tires that can handle mud, rocks, highway miles, and heavy loads.
-Choosing the right 35×12.50R20 tires affects ride quality, fuel economy, and off road confidence, so it pays to match the tread, construction, and load rating to how you drive.
+You are building a Tundra that needs big, capable tires for mud, rocks, highway miles, towing, hauling, and weekend trails.
+Choosing the right 35×12.50R20 tire affects ride quality, braking feel, fuel economy, steering weight, load support, and off-road confidence.

 Top Picks